 The Festival Orchestra is a full symphonic orchestra for high school students at the highest level of technical ability and musical artistry.
 Under the direction of conductor Jun Nakabayashi, the orchestra performs three concerts annually; two are with guest artists of international stature.
 Festival Orchestra members also receive coaching from members of the NY Philharmonic.
 Audition required.
 Rehearses Tuesdays from 7:15-9:30 pm.

 Hoff-Barthelson’s Chamber Music Program offers small ensemble experience to intermediate and advanced instrumentalists and pianists.
 The program is open to students who will maintain the highest standard of dedication, commitment, and attendance.
 The Chamber Music Program is directed by Donna Elaine.
 The Piano Ensembles Program is coordinated by Tomoko Uchino.

-Chamber Music I – String, woodwind, and brass players with ability equivalent to NYSSMA Level 2-4.
-Pianists by teacher recommendation and placement meeting.
-Coached sessions will be 45 minutes in length.
+Chamber Music I – for early intermediate students with ability equivalent to NYSSMA Level 2-4.
+Sessions are 45 minutes in length, 24 weeks per year.

 Choral groups at Hoff-Barthelson provide opportunities for students to develop their musicianship, ensemble skills, and vocal talents, all while experiencing the joy of making music with others.
 Through our four-tiered choral program, vocal ensembles are available to K-12 students at all levels of advancement.

 Ensembles explore improvisation and performance techniques essential to jazz, rock, and a variety of music styles.
 Parts are individually tailored to the skill level of the participants.
 Sections are available for beginning, intermediate, and advanced players, ages 10 and up.